 On Monday, December 21, 2009, the national UCR Program will publish the Preliminary Semiannual Uniform Crime Report, January-June, 2009, on the FBI's Web site.
-Local law enforcement agencies will have advance access to the information via a beta site.
+State UCR Programs and local law enforcement agencies will have advance access to the information via a beta site.
 Please note that the Web site, username, and password are case-sensitive.